-05 Sep Secrets to Improving Territory Sales Reviews (And Getting Breakthrough Results)
+05 Sep Secrets to Improving Territory Sales Reviews and Your Sales Strategy (5 Bold Predictions Series)

-A recent LinkedIn post from Mary Barra, CEO of General Motors, took my breath away…
+I was scanning LinkedIn for sales strategy trends.
+A post from Mary Barra, CEO of General Motors, took my breath away…

 “…we will no longer allow our company the indulgence of asking “why.”
 We as a company will focus on “what.”
 What can we do?’